BSidesVienna/bsidesvienna.github.io/02_cfp.md

 # Submission

-This year we'll have a dedicated CFP Platform, stay tuned - CFP starts very soon!
+To apply, please provide the details of your talk proposal and contact info at [https://cfp.bsidesvienna.at/bsv19/cfp](https://cfp.bsidesvienna.at/bsv19/cfp).

-CFP will close on **?????**.
+CFP will close on **04th November 2019 (@ 23:59 UTC+2)**.

 # Sponsoring